Mortgages in Germany

-So getting the right structure and repayment schedule for you is highly advisable.
+So getting the right structure is highly advisable at outset.

 Sounds straight forward doesn’t it?
 But you have to remember that a mortgage is also a legal agreement (a loan).
 A failure repay of the loan can have consequences such as repossession of the property.
 This can also affect your ability to borrow money in the future.

 We have seen many cases around the world in recent years of properties being repossessed due to in large part ill advised mortgage and repayment structures.
 In Germany however we have not seen this type of problem, mainly because of the conservative nature of German lenders.

 For many expatriates who think about taking a German mortgage this mindset can be a little irritating.
 Coming from the UK or the US we are not used to what may seem as almost inquisitorial questions on our personal/financial situation.

 Why is it this way?
 Well, German lenders will not only asses the value of the property that is going to be mortgaged but also - and this is just as important - the "value" of the mortgage-taker.

 So let us be more specific on what factors have an influence on the evaluation of a mortgage-taker: